lucamarx/raider/README.md

 then just copy the `raider` executable to a directory in your PATH.

-There are no specific dependencies, preview try to use whatever is available on your system.
+There are no specific dependencies, for previewing files it tries to use whatever is available on your system.

 # Usage